Pharmacy Benefit Manager Legislation

 H.B.
 13-1221: This law sets standards for a PBM or entity acting on behalf of a PBM to follow when auditing a pharmacy.
 The auditing entity shall give written notice prior to conducting an audit as well as conducting the audit with a licensed pharmacist when required.
 Further it set forbade certain techniques in calculating the amount of recoupment or penalty as well as established a process for Pharmacies to appeal or dispute a claim.
 (Signed into law by Governor April 8, 2013)

 S.B.
-14 (2014): This act concern copayments for breast ultrasound screenings and occupational therapy services.
+14 (2014): This act concerns copayments for breast ultrasound screenings and occupational therapy services.
+Signed into law on June 12, 2014.

 Act 07-200: This act governs the process that PBMs must engage in in order to receive a certificate of registration from the Connecticut Insurance Department.
 Also the act lays out what recourse the Insurance Commissioner has regarding PBMs who act contrary to the established rules.